Mapping the 10 countries with the most overseas territories

 France has 13 overseas territories spread across the Atlantic, Caribbean, Indian Ocean, Pacific and South America.
 Unlike the UK and US territories, some of these are fully integrated into France as administrative regions, while others are overseas “collectives”.

 Five territories – French Guiana, Guadeloupe, Martinique, Mayotte and Reunion – are fully integrated parts of France.
 They have representatives in the French parliament and use the euro as their currency.
-French Guiana is home to the Guiana Space Station, where space launches are conducted by several European private companies and government agencies.
+French Guiana is home to the Guiana Space Centre, where space launches are conducted by several European private companies and government agencies.

 France administers French Polynesia, New Caledonia, Saint Pierre and Miquelon, Wallis and Futuna, Saint Martin and Saint Barthelemy, and Clipperton Island, all of which have varying degrees of autonomy.